gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.getorcreatenodechain.md

 ## OctreeNodeChunk.getOrCreateNodeChain() method

-Gets or creates an octree node chain at a given index
+Ensure the node chain (this level and all parents) exists for a given index.

 **Signature:**